With the Saints

 and search the Velvet Rose:

-Hell can not be remoter,
+Hell cannot be remoter,

 and Heaven is too close.